-Pursuant to section 133(1) of the Insurance Ordinance (Chapter 41), and sections 7 and 23(1) of the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (Chapter 615), the Insurance Authority publishes the following revised guidelines, which will come into operation on 23 September 2019 and shall supersede the previous version of the guidelines:-
+Pursuant to section 133(1) of the Insurance Ordinance (Chapter 41) and section 7 of the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (Chapter 615), the revised Guideline on Anti-Money Laundering and Counter-Terrorist Financing ('GL3') is published by the Insurance Authority.

+The revised Guideline will come into operation on 1 June 2023, and shall supersede the previous version of the Guideline.